justinyleong/Yield-Farming-Strategy-On-Polygon-And-AAVE/README.md

 - `harvest` allows the user to collect their "crops," thereby claiming rewards from all platforms, repaying all loans, and withdrawing from Aave

 ## Note
 Thank you so much for hosting this bounty!
 This was a great first introduction for me to defi, yield farming, and dapp development itself 😅.
-Learning everything in such a short time was something that I certainly won't forget.
+Learning everything in such a short time is something that I certainly won't forget.